 Natural Ingredients to Look for and Their Benefits

-When looking for products to build a skin care routine, checking labels is everything!
-You want to know what you’re putting on your face.
-Flower essences, herbs, antioxidants and other botanicals tend to be best.
-You’ll never look at a bouquet the same way again!
+When looking for products to build a skin care routine, checking labels is everything.
+You want to know what you’re putting on your skin.
+Flower essences, herbs, antioxidants and other botanicals are Mother Nature’s gift to us in more ways than one.

 Here are some of the key natural ingredients to look for and how they can help your skin get gorgeous:

-Vitamin B3 — Helps to even out skin tone and diminish the look of fine lines, wrinkles, and other skin issues.
+- Vitamin B3 — Helps to diminish the look of fine lines and wrinkles.

-Clary Sage — Serves as a natural toner, balancing skin’s oils and helping to hydrate, eliminating overly dry skin.
+- Clary Sage — Serves as a natural toner, balancing skin’s oils.

-Coenzyme Q10 — Antioxidant that helps protect skin against the elements and offer nourishment.
+- Coenzyme Q10 — Antioxidant that helps protect and nourish the skin.

-Hyaluronic Acid — Naturally occurring substance in the body that helps to plump and moisturize skin, adding to a smooth, youthful look.
+- Hyaluronic Acid — Naturally occurring substance in the body that deeply hydrates.

-Squalane — Natural component of skin’s sebum, or oil; provides hydration and balances skin’s natural oils.
+- Squalane — Provides hydration and balances skin’s natural oils.

 Ingredients to Avoid